Loading your recommendations…

 Perkins Orchard

 Founded in 1970, Perkins Orchard is a unique fruit and vegetable market in the heart of Southeast Durham.
-From February to December, they offer seasonal fruits and vegetables from local growers as well as local honey, specialty ciders, funnel cakes, Perkins pops, and locally produced jams, jellies, and condiments.
+From February to December, the farm offers seasonal fruits and vegetables from local growers as well as local honey, specialty ciders, funnel cakes, Perkins pops, and locally produced jams, jellies and condiments.

 Tall Grass Food Box